KissConsult/mongodb/README.md

 # Get MongoDB on IBM Cloud

 You should have an IBM Cloud account, otherwise you can [register here].
-At the end of the tutorial you will have a cluster with MariaDB up and runnning.
+At the end of the tutorial you will have a cluster with MongoDB up and runnning.

 1. We will provision a new Kubernetes Cluster for you if, you already have one skip to step **2**
 2. We will deploy  the IBM Cloud Block Storage plug-in, if already have it skip to step **3**
-3. MariaDB deployment
+3. MongoDB deployment

 ## Step 1 provision Kubernetes Cluster